WillSullivan/idownvotedbecause/index.md

 When you wish to let someone know why you downvoted and how they could reverse it, simply leave a link to the relevant page.

-You can browse our current list of reasons, sorted by community, [here](/allreasons/).

-Can't find your specific reason?
-Is it worth sharing with others?
-Read below!

 ## All the reasons
 Here's the current list of all pages, sorted by community!
 Not finding something you want?
 [See below to learn how to get it!](#call-to-action)